Please read the "About Us" section

 Although we do our absolute best in this process, we know that often no perfect decision exists.
 If you do not feel that it is safe for your child to attend, use your best judgment whether or not he or she should attend.
 Again we try to do our absolute best to remain open even if that means adjusting opening and closing times during extreme weather.

-Absences/Illness from Childcare (Please refer to our COVID Policy at this time)
+Absences/Illness from Childcare (Please refer to our Illness Policy)

-If your child will not be attending daycare due to illness or any other reason, please let someone at the centre know as soon as possible, as well as the reason they will not be attending.
+If your child will not be attending daycare due to illness or any other reason, please send a message over seesaw as soon as possible, as well as the reason they will not be attending.

 If the centre is unable to maintain child to staff ratio due to the spread of the flu we will close and families will not be reimbursed for the closure.
 We do everything to stay open and we ask our families to be considerate and not bring sick children to daycare.